 Safety & General Tips

 With all the cycling we do it is easy to get complacent about safety and think we are always safe.
-Wrong!! on a bike you are incredibly vulnerable and an easy target for bad, lazy, irresponsible drivers.
+Wrong!! on a bike you are incredibly vulnerable.
 Following are a few tips that may seem obvious but are worth reminding yourself of:

 - Wear cycling gloves.
 If you are going to come off, the first thing you do is try and break your fall with your hands.
-Having no skin on the palms of the hands is no joke.
-I know it's hard to convince yourself to put them on, but you definitely should.
+Having no skin on your palms is no joke.

 - Wear glasses.
 Being hit in the eye by a fly at 30kph is unpleasant.
 Sunshades ease the eyestrain on bright summer days.
 You can change to clear lenses in winter.